UArizona Research Activity & Rankings

 UArizona Research Infrastructure

-The UA's Research, Innovation and Impact (RII) provides pre-award, post-award, compliance, and contracting services across UA.
+The UArizona's Research, Innovation and Impact (RII) provides pre-award, post-award, compliance, and contracting services across UArizona.
 Research Service units under RII include Research Development Services, Sponsored Projects Services, and the Contract & Research Support Program.
 In addition to these services, RII provides programs that promote the safe, legal, and ethical conduct of research including: Conflict of Interest Program, Export Controls Program, Human Subjects Protection Program, Institutional Animal Care and Use Committee, HIPAA Privacy Program, Research Laboratory & Safety Services, Research Integrity Program, and Responsible Conduct of Research Program.
 College and department business units comply with RII guidance and policies for sponsored research financial reporting and management.

 Recent examples of large, multi-institute research and education projects include the Phoenix Mars Mission (NASA), the OSIRIS-REx Mission (NASA), the NSF CyVerse, USDA Sustainable Bioeconomy for Arid Regions (SBAR), and the NSF ERC for Center for Quantum Networks (as well as two graduate centers, Center for Integrated Access Networks and Center for Environmentally Benign Semiconductor Manufacturing).